Anusha0501/gskrentacar/README.md

 ## Credits
 Developed as a complete front-end website using HTML, CSS, and JavaScript with various libraries to enhance user experience.

-## License
-This project is open-source and free to use under [Your Chosen License].